secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

   Leave without pay is when GitLab allows an team member time off work when they would otherwise be working, but doesn’t pay them for this time.
 Leave without pay (LWOP) doesn’t end an team member’s employment, and usually the team member returns to their same position and terms and conditions after taking leave without pay (unless the employee and team member agree otherwise).
 Leave without pay can affect the employee's annual holidays payment and entitlement in some situations.

-* Team members must designate this time off as `Out Sick` in PTO by Roots.
+* Team members must designate this time off as `Out Sick` in PTO by Deel.

 For more information regarding Leave without Pay, please review the [Employment New Zealand's website](https://www.employment.govt.nz/leave-and-holidays/other-types-of-leave/leave-without-pay/).